Chicago Coin Club

-The Chicago Coin Club was founded in 1919 and has continued uninterrupted for over 90 years.
+The Chicago Coin Club was founded in 1919 and has continued uninterrupted for 100 years.

 The Chicago Coin Club does not buy, sell, or offer opinions as to the price or grade of a coin.
 The Club’s operating revenues come from annual dues paid by members, bequests, contributions, and gifts.
 All expenditures are for operating expenses or for the advancement of numismatics.